 X. Ph.D.
 Thesis

 The Thesis Committee consists of the thesis advisor, three other members of the Brown faculty (one from the School of Engineering and one from the Division of Biology and Medicine), and a reader external to Brown.
 The Program Director will designate the chair of the committee, typically the ranking BME faculty member other than the thesis advisor.
 The chair will preside over the thesis examination proceedings.
-The doctoral thesis will represent a comprehensive summation of the student's total research effort.
-It must contribute significantly to the field of study and to be of sufficient quality to merit publication in a refereed journal.
+The doctoral thesis will represent a comprehensive summation of the student’s total research effort.
+It must contribute significantly to the field of study and be of sufficient quality to merit publication in a refereed journal.
 The thesis can be presented in either of two formats.
 The first format, which may be used by any degree candidate, will contain the following elements:

-a) Abstract – less than 350 words summarizing the thesis problem, methods used to solve the problem, the results and conclusions.
+a) Abstract – less than 350 words summarizing the thesis problem, methods used to solve the problem, results, and conclusions.

 b) Introduction – a comprehensive review of the field and reasons for performing the research.